Nikolass1000/Ohno/README.md

 Go to the https://discordapp.com/developers/applications/me page and create an application in it.

-Give the application a bot user, change icon to ohno.png(optional) and put its token in the token.config.
+Give the application a bot user, change bot icon to ohno.png(optional) and put its token in the token.config.

 Invite your bot to your server using this URL: